What's up with DACA?

 DACA holders, their friends, families and communities should keep the following things in mind to protect their rights:

-You can renew your DACA status for 2 years if you were previously granted DACA but it expired on or after September 5, 2016.
-You can also file for a 2-year renewal if your DACA status will expire in 150 days.
-However, if you have never applied for DACA before, you will not be able to apply for the first time now.
+You can renew your DACA status for 2 years if you were previously granted DACA but it expired anytime on or after September 5, 2016.
+You can also file for a 2-year renewal if your DACA status expires in the future.
+First-time applications are not accepted.

 2) Forms and cost of renewal application